kablamo/mvp.kablamo.org/page/dependencies/perl5lib/index.markdown

     $ echo $PERL5LIB
     /usr/local/ddg/lib:/opt/perlbrew/libs/perl-5.26.1@mylib/lib/perl5

-To load a library from a custom location modifying your `$PERL5LIB` environment variable.
+To load a library from a custom location modify your `$PERL5LIB` environment variable.
 For example, to always load dependencies from the `lib` directory in your current project: